 - Approval by the appropriate finance person to capitalize an expenditure according to the HARP classifications and assign the proper life and depreciation methods.
-Quarterly - 2.
-Quarterly approval by the appropriate finance person of the Construction in Progress accounts to ensure that only active projects are included (i.e. non viable projects are written off and completed projects are moved to Property, Plant and Equipment).
-Quarterly - 3.
-Approval by the CFO (or designee) of the write-off of all unused, mothballed and idle assets.
+Quarterly - Quarterly approval by the appropriate finance person of the Construction in Progress accounts to ensure that only active projects are included (i.e. non viable projects are written off and completed projects are moved to Property, Plant and Equipment).
+Quarterly - Approval by the CFO (or designee) of the write-off of all unused, mothballed and idle assets and/or change of depreciation method used.
 Upon Request

 - Assets are properly classified.
-Refer to HARP 3.1.2.4 Property, Plant and equipment, 4.04 Capitalization, Accounting and Valuation of Assets and 4.02 Accounting for Leases.
+Refer to HARP 3.1.1.2.4 Property, Plant and equipment, 4.4 Capitalization, Accounting and Valuation of Assets and 4.2 Accounting for Leases.
 Lease Directive, CAPEX Directive (Step 1) - Depreciation schedules required for different purposes are maintained.
 Refer to HARP 3.2.3.5 Ordinary depreciation and amortization and 4.4.4 Useful Lives of Property, Plant and Equipment.
 (Step 1) - For mineral reserves, refer to HARP 3.1.1.2.4 (section 3 Land and Mineral Reserves).
 (Step 1) - Capitalization of the expenditure and the timely initiation of depreciation are reviewed and approved by the appropriate Finance person.
-Journal entries, if needed, have attached the supporting calculation and are signed off by the appropriate Finance person.
+Journal entries, if needed, have attached the supporting calculation and are signed off by the the appropriate Finance person.
 (Step 1) - The person responsible for Construction in Progress (CIP) reviews the status of all Construction in Progress to check whether assets, with a value deemed recoverable, are ready for use.
 Any change related to the project and the use of the asset should be taken into account in the assessment of the irrecoverability of the asset value.
-Based on this review, finance staff responsible for Property, Plant and Equipment (PPE) reclassifies Construction in Progress to fixed assets and initiates depreciation within 30 days of the
+Based on this review, finance staff responsible for Property, Plant and Equipment (PPE) reclassifies Construction in Progress to fixed assets and initiates depreciation within 30 days of the recorded actual finish date.
+Any journal

-- recorded actual finish date.
-Any journal entries made are reviewed to ensure proper classification and approved.
-(Step 2) - Once assets are identified as unused, mothballed or idle, the depreciation and the assumptions should be supported by adequate documentation and properly approved by the CFO.
-Unused, mothballed and idle assets that have been written-off are supported by adequate documentation and are approved by the CFO.
+- entries made are reviewed to ensure proper classification and approved.
+HARP 3.1.1.2.4 (Step 2) - Accelerated depreciation of an asset might be required if a tangible asset becomes obsolete, is replaced earlier than expected, or cannot be used anymore as a result of newly introduced stringent environmental measures.
+(Step 3) - Once assets are identified as unused, mothballed or idle, the depreciation and the assumptions should be supported by adequate documentation and properly approved by the CFO (or designee).
+Unused, mothballed and idle assets that have been written-off are supported by adequate documentation and are approved by the CFO, as well as change of depreciation method (incl.
+Reduction of useful life).
 Refer to HARP G 002-13 Mothballing 2013 in section 3.1.1.2.4. (section 2.10 Idle Assets).
-(Step 3) - Accelerated depreciation of an asset might be required if a tangible asset becomes obsolete, is replaced earlier than expected, or cannot be used anymore as a result of newly introduced stringent environmental measures.
 (Step 3) - Group Sustainability targets which might trigger additional investment in proven technologies resulting in certain assets being idle or obsolete in a shorter period than the original estimated useful life of the assets.
 This should be reviewed carefully with the Regional CFO and accelerated depreciation might have to be accounted for.
 (Step 3)